safesoftware/FMETraining/README.md

 <!--This file duplicates a little of the content to follow, but is added here because the content of this file is used for the landing page on GitBook-->

-# FME Desktop Upgrade to 2018 Training Manual #
+# Upgrading to FME Desktop 2018 Training Course #

-This manual is a training course for users upgrading to the 2018 version of Safe Software’s FME Desktop application.
+This is a training manual for users upgrading to the 2018 version of Safe Software’s FME Desktop application.

 ![](./2018Upgrade0Introduction/Images/Img0.0.FMEAboutScreen.png)